rjdw/insta-booty/notes.md

 might run the creation bot through tor or some vpn, look for something with a good api
 mb have to change language and browser, can run tor on chrome from extension though
 not too sure about running selenium on the tor browser itself

+# 09/28/20

+most likely using tor browser for gmail creation